Goodbye Edison. Hello Synchrony.

 Content and design to keep ’em coming back

-Designed as an employee engagement tool to serve the entire workforce, 85 percent of Synchrony’s 15,000 associates have utilized Brand Vault—and counting.
+Designed as an employee engagement tool to serve the entire workforce, 85 percent of Synchrony’s 15,000 associates have used Brand Vault—and counting.

 After only a few hours of training, Armstrong and a handful of administrators were able to use the CMS intuitively.
 As reporting and analytics show usage and trends, the team is able to continually make updates to optimize the experience and meet demand.
 As a result, users can confidently self-serve with the latest content.

 “Brand Vault has become a self-service site, not just for brand assets, but also for understanding what our brand is about,” said Armstrong.
 “A moment never goes by when I don’t have the site up because I’m using it.”